boardens/simple-pastebin/README.md

 - `exposure` (string from list)
   - Paste exposure status

-> ⚠️ These values are not currently implemented, use ids instead.

 | Id | Value | Description |
 |---|---|---|
 | `"0"` | `"public"` | Public (default) |